secretstache/wp-reactjs-starter/README.md

 },
 ```

-7. And this in your ReactJS file:
+7. And this in your VueJS file:

 ```js
 import $ from "jquery";